 Option 1: Fly from Anchorage to King Salmon on a commercial flight on Alaska Airlines or Ravn Air.
 Once you arrive to King Salmon you have the option to either water taxi or take a float plane to Brooks Camp.

-Option 2: Fly directly from Anchorage to Brooks Camp on a float plane.
-These are typically day trips, and Katmai Air & Fly Katmai are a couple companies that offer this direct route.
+Option 2: Fly directly from Anchorage or Homer to Brooks Camp on a float plane.
+These are typically day trips and there are 35+ service provider options according to the NPS website.

 Option 3: (what we did) Charter a float plane directly from Homer to Brooks Camp that allows you to be dropped off & picked up when you prefer!
 We utilized Steller Air and they were amazing.
 When we were dropped off, our pilot, Andrei even walked bear-foot (pun intended) to show us around the camp.